mfikes/bocko/README.md

 # License

-Distributed under the Eclipse Public License, which is also used by ClojureScript.
+Distributed under the Eclipse Public License, which is also used by Clojure.